wp-plugins/newstatpress/readme.txt

 = 0.5.9 =

 * Avoid possible problem with refferer (use update for sync the old data)

+= 0.6.0 =

+* Fix missing $ in refferer

+= 0.6.1 =

+* Fix isset for referrer

+= 0.6.2 =

+* Add missing 2 spider images
+* Make configurable the number of elements in summary
+* Add random “support” link to all search robots (read the agrement note before updating)

+= 0.6.3 =

+* Fix possible warning and line feeds

+= 0.6.4 =

+* Add %installed% that give the number of installed plugin (it is anonymous and experimental, read the note)

+= 0.6.5 =

+* Mask potential error in reading of installed plugin
+* Activate installed registration when in admin page

 == Upgrade Notice ==